statement/bio

 I've travelled widely and have lived in Barcelona, London, Boston and Los Angeles.
 Every one of these cities and the countries they are part of have also left a deep, indelible mark in me and have helped form what I call my cultural baggage.
 I am Puerto Rican to the core but also consider myself a citizen of the world.

-Puerto Rico has a long and rich printmaking tradition and, as an art student, I was swept away by the range of endless possibilities it offered me.
-I was fortunate to have as mentors and professors some exceptional visual artists and filmmakers such as Lorenzo Homar, Antonio Martorell, Myrna Báez, José Alicea, Luis Hernández Cruz, Antonio Navia, Jack Delano and Saul Levine.
+Puerto Rico has a long and rich art tradition.
+I was fortunate to have as mentors and professors some exceptional Puerto Rican artists such as: Lorenzo Homar, Antonio Martorell, Myrna Báez, José Alicea, Luis Hernández Cruz, Antonio Navia and Jack Delano.

-I love experimenting with different media and use techniques such as woodcut, linocut, etching and monotype and combine them with drawing and painting in many of my works.
+Above all arts, printmaking is the one that has offered me a plethora of possibilities.
+It is also the utmost democratic art form.
+I use techniques such as woodcut, linocut, etching and monotype and combine them with drawing and painting in many of my works.
 It is exciting to discover how different mediums complement and inform each other in order for magic to happen.

 My main goal as an artist is to create suggestive and expressive works that go beyond mere surface and content.
 I feel I'm most successful when the work reveals new possibilities I had not anticipated.